 If you're working in vanilla PHP like Pieter, there are dozens of conferences a year across Europe, America, Asia, and Australia.

 The PHP ecosystem didn't get stuck on bare websites in a browser.
 You can build APIs, desktop apps, machine learning, static analysis, and tools that improve the code for you.
-It's full circle.
+It's a full circle.

 Last but not least, other languages lack advanced technology.